 What is the purpose of a financial audit?

 The purpose of an audit is for a qualified independent party to examine your financial reports.
-This is an objective evaluation by a professional who will determine if the financial report has been presented fairly according to the accounting framework.
+A professional conducts an objective evaluation to determine if the financial report has been presented fairly according to the accounting framework.
 In some cases, a clean, unqualified report can enhance your business’s credibility with lenders, creditors, and investors.

 The audit process

-Every audit is unique but the following is a list of some typical steps that are often taken during external audits:
+Every audit is unique, but the following is a list of some typical steps that auditors often take during external audits:

-• The company or organisation prepares its financial report by the appropriate legal and financial requirements.
+The company or organisation prepares its financial report according to the appropriate legal and financial requirements.

-• The auditor will gain an overview and understanding of the company and consider any external factors that could have impacted the business in the reporting period.
+The auditor gains an overview and understanding of the company, considering any external factors that could have impacted the business in the reporting period.

-• The auditors will look at the financial information and identify, consider, and assess any risks.
-They will also investigate the infrastructure of the company to see what protocols they have in place to mitigate those risks.
+The auditors look at the financial information, identify, consider, and assess any risks, and investigate the company’s infrastructure to see what protocols are in place to mitigate those risks.

-• Once risks have been identified the auditor will examine the financial report considering these risks to ensure the report is accurate.
+Once risks have been identified, the auditor examines the financial report, considering these risks to ensure its accuracy.

-• The auditor will use their knowledge of your business and the areas of risk to direct their approach.
+The auditor uses their knowledge of the business and areas of risk to direct their approach.

-• The audit will perform tests of the financial information supporting the financial report and issue an opinion as to where the financial report is accurate.
+The auditor performs tests of the financial information supporting the financial report and issues an opinion on the accuracy of the financial report.

 Below is the typical process of how we would conduct an Audit.